Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Leave no Trace: It’s also important to stay on designated trails.
 Always follow park rules to help protect the preserve’s fragile ecosystems.
 When hiking in the park, bring plenty of water, insect repellent, and sunscreen..

-Peek into the Florida Nature Coasts Scenic Springs at Ellie Schiller Homosassa Springs Wildlife State Park
+Peek into the Florida Nature Coast’s Scenic Springs at Ellie Schiller Homosassa Springs Wildlife State Park

 Back in 1964, the state took over Homosassa Springs and turned it into a 210-acre state park to protect the spring and its wildlife.
 The 1980s saw some major restoration work that improved water quality and brought back native plants and animals.
 In 1989, the park was renamed in honor of Ellie Schiller for her key contributions.
 Nowadays, Ellie Schiller Homosassa Springs Wildlife State Park is home to the famous Fish Bowl, offers boat tours, fun animal interactions, and a bunch of educational programs.
-Plus, there’s a manatee rehab center, making Homosassa Springs Wildlife State Park a go-to spot for nature lovers and conservation fans all year round.
+Plus, there’s a manatee rehabilitation center, making Homosassa Springs Wildlife State Park a go-to spot for nature lovers and conservation fans all year round.

 There are ruins of a 19th-century sugar plantation on 26 acres of land at this Florida State Park in Homosassa.
 A visit to Yulee Sugar Mill Ruins Historic State Park offers an insight into Florida’s past.
 It’s a great place to learn about the state’s history and natural environment, as well as to enjoy outdoor recreation.

 A Florida politician and business owner named David Levy Yulee built the sugar mill in the 1850s.
-An important part of the local economy was the mill’s ability to process sugarcane from the surrounding plantation.
+An important part of the local economy was the mill’s ability to process sugarcane from the surrounding plantations.

 ruins of the Yulee Sugar Mill set in a lush, green landscape.
 Dominating the foreground is a rectangular stone structure, visibly aged with weathered grey and white stones.
 Atop this structure, a large, rusty iron wheel and gears are partially visible.
 To the right, there is a tall, rectangular stone chimney of similar construction.
 Surrounding the ruins are grassy areas with scattered small stones and patches of fallen leaves.
 Tall trees with sprawling, curved branches and draped with Spanish moss frame the scene, casting dappled shadows on the ground.
 The sky above is bright blue with a few white clouds, adding a vivid contrast to the earthy tones of the mill and the green foliage.

-Founded in 1941, Chassahowitzka National Wildlife Refuge is a protected area.
+Founded in 1941, the Chassahowitzka National Wildlife Refuge is a protected area.
 It covers approximately 31,000 acres of coastal marshes, swamps, and uplands along the Gulf of Mexico.
 The U.S. Fish and Wildlife Service manages the refuge.
 It is an important habitat for a wide variety of wildlife species, including manatees, bald eagles, and various species of fish, reptiles, and birds.

 One of the unique features of The Chaz is its system of spring-fed rivers and creeks that flow through the area.
 These waterways provide important habitat for various aquatic species.
 They are also popular destinations for recreational activities such as kayaking, fishing, and wildlife viewing.

-In addition to its natural beauty and recreational opportunities, Chassahowitzka National Wildlife Refuge also serves an important conservation role.
+In addition to its natural beauty and recreational opportunities, the Chassahowitzka National Wildlife Refuge also serves an important conservation role.
 The refuge works to protect and restore the natural ecosystems in the area, which helps to preserve biodiversity and maintain healthy populations of wildlife.

 credit: C. Thomas